julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Automation technology makes it easier to start a business because it reduces the upfront capital needed.
 So more businesses are created which leads to more jobs to fill.

 ## Automation leads to lower control over our lives

+In theory, automation should lead to lower control over our lives because automation makes us more dependent on technology.

+In practice, automation leads to higher control over our lives because automation makes us more independent of other humans.

 The claim that automation leads to lower control over our lives is not very easy to debunk because control over our lives is difficult to measure.